We spoke to staff, patients and local patient representative groups at eight trusts that have shown significant improvement.

 We interviewed people from each trust, including chief executives, medical and nursing directors, non-executives, heads of communications, frontline staff, patient representatives and external stakeholders.

-Read the full case study to find out how the hospital improved its rating to good across all five of our key questions in less than two years.
+Read the full case study to find out how the hospital improved its rating to good and to see what the trust are doing to continue on their journey of improvement.

 - Reaction to initial inspection report/rating